 Result 1 will be implemented through the following three activities based on cooperation with the EFSE (via EIF), the EBRD and the EIB respectively:

-Activity 1.1: Increase of the European Commission participation in EFSE
+Activity 1.1.
+Increase of the European Commission participation in EFSE

 Activity 1.2.
-Establish a Private Sector Support Facility
+An IPA/EBRD/EIB Tri-partite Private Sector Support Facility

 Activity 1.3.
-Set up an Energy Efficiency Fund
+An Energy Efficiency Fund